 - notify TSN AF if bridge management information has changed that TSN AF has subscribed for.

+NW-TT can use any PDU Session participating in the 5GS TSN bridge for sending notifications related to specific NW-TT Ethernet port or bridge management information for a 5GS TSN bridge.
+Specifically, the PDU Session used for sending a notification related to specific NW-TT Ethernet port or bridge management information parameter can be different from the PDU Session over which the subscription for notifications has been received.

 Exchange of port management information is initiated by DS-TT to:

 - provide port management capabilities, i.e. provide information indicating which standardized and deployment-specific port management information is supported by DS-TT.